Stanley Whitman: Bal Harbour Shops

 In 1957, Whitman acquired the future Bal Harbour Shops location, 16 acres of land on the corner of 96th and Collins Avenue, for $2 per square foot, then a record price for retail property.
 Some critics at the time mocked the high price and called it, “Whitman’s Folly.”

 Whitman first hired architect Victor Gruen, but soon fired him and hired Herb Johnson, based in Miami.
 They developed an open-air shopping center with shade trees – going completely against the conventional wisdom of enclosed, air-conditioned malls.
 Instead, they built a two-story structure with balconies and open air “streets” with tropical foliage, sculptures, fountains and koi ponds – as well as palm trees for shade in parking lots.
 Whitman wanted to make Bal Harbour Shops to feel as exclusive as a private club; there would be no supermarkets, convenience stores or discount stores.
 Shoppers were even required to pay for parking – although parking was discounted with validation from any of the shops.

 On November 26, 1965, the shopping center opened with stores including FAO Schwarz, Abercrombie & Fitch and Martha's, considered one of the most influential international women’s salons hosting fashion shows with designers Valentino and Oscar de la Renta, both of whom would later open boutiques at BHS.
 In 1971, Neiman Marcus opened as an anchor tenant at the north end of the Bal Harbour Shops complex – its first store ever outside of Texas.[6]
 In November 1976, Saks Fifth Avenue opened a 75,000 square foot store to anchor the southern end of the Bal Harbour Shops complex.
 Early European Designer store openings included Yves Saint Laurent, Gucci, Cartier, Versace and Chanel.

 In 1982, Bal Harbour Shops was the first shopping center planned for vertical expansion to add 100,000 square feet of retail space on Level 2.

 In 1983, a second level was added.
 Overall sales rose from $1,000 per square foot in 1997, 5 times the national average, to $2,000 per square foot in 2008, and to $3,000 per square foot in 2015, and $3,400 per square foot through the end of the first quarter of 2022.

+In 2012, the International Council of Shopping Centers named Bal Harbour Shops the world's top-producing shopping center, based on annual sales per square foot.

 Notable retailers and restaurants include Salvatore Ferragamo, Alexander McQueen, Audemars Piguet, Balenciaga, Balmain, Bottega Veneta, Brioni, Bvlgari, Chanel, Chloé, Chopard, Dolce & Gabbana, Fendi, Golden Goose, Goyard, Graff, Gucci, Harry Winston, James Perse, Missoni, Miu Miu, Prada, Richard Mille, Rolex, Saint Laurent, Stella McCartney, Tiffany & Co., Tod's, Van Cleef & Arpels, Versace, Zegna, Zimmermann, Makoto, Le Zoo, Carpaccio and Hillstone.
 The anchor stores are Neiman Marcus and Saks Fifth Avenue.